bryanalexfreire/PruebaE2EAPIS/README.md

    **** EJECUTE TEST ****

-   -Open file ManagmentTest.java
+   - Open file ManagmentTest.java
-   -Click on right mouse button on page body
+   - Click on right mouse button on page body
-   -Click on "Run ManagmentTest"
+   - Click on "Run ManagmentTest"

    **** VIEW REPORTS ****

-   -View file on project files called "build"
+   - View file on project files called "build"
-   -Click on "build"
+   - Click on "build"
-   -Click on "Karate-reports"
+   - Click on "Karate-reports"
-   -Click right mouse button on "karate-summary.html" and it will open the Karate report -View file on project files called "build"
+   - Click right mouse button on "karate-summary.html" and it will open the Karate report
+   - View file on project files called "build"
-   -Click on "build"
+   - Click on "build"
-   -Click on "cucumber-html-reports"
+   - Click on "cucumber-html-reports"
-   -Click right mouse button on "overview-failures.html" and it will open the Cucumber report
+   - Click right mouse button on "overview-failures.html" and it will open the Cucumber report

 5. Additional Information: ➕
    - You can get dependencies and plugins for maven from here: https://acortar.link/YqzCDP